 2014, Wicklow Gaol.
 Taking place in Wicklow’s Historic Gaol with actors Sam Atwell and Ali McGirr from Australian Soap, Home and Away, Dave Duffy from RTEs Fair City, local choir, Atmosphere and a traditional Irish group; the evening featured dramatisations, songs and music with themes of incarceration, deportation and famine.

 Some locals feel the Gaol reflects a part of Irish history preferred forgotten and should have been demolished.
 Built in 1702, during its first years, men, women and children interred for minor crimes shared rooms with murderers and the insane.
 At times during the Georgian and Victorian eras the Gaol also acted as a poorhouse and saw thousands pass through its doors.
 During the height of the Deportation era many were processed in Wicklow Gaol on route as “convicts” to Australia.
-19th Century Poems by deportees, journal extracts written by a local landlady in 1845 Wicklow, and a list of Wicklow women deported during the period, 1810-1840 featured in the evening.
+19th Century Poems by deportees, journal extracts written by a local landlady during the famine years in Wicklow, and a list of Wicklow women deported during the period, 1810-1840 featured in the evening.

 This years event found its way into the Rotunda, Parnell Square, Dublin City Centre, and commemorates life in Dublin City in 1915, the year preceding the Rising.
 Event organiser, Oisin Costello’s own grandad sang as a boy soprano in the Palestrina Choir, a stones throw from the Rotunda, during the decade 1910 to 1920, he competed with one of his brothers in Feis Ceoil’s in 1919 and 1920.